-NASA flight directors on April 1, 2026, cleared the Artemis II crew for a trajectory toward lunar space, marking the first time humans have ventured beyond lower Earth orbit since the conclusion of the Apollo era.
+NASA flight directors cleared the Artemis II crew for a trajectory toward lunar space, marking the first time humans have ventured beyond lower Earth orbit since the conclusion of the Apollo era.
+The clearance came on April 1, 2026.
 Launch controllers finalized preparations at the Kennedy Space Center while weather patterns remained favorable for a late afternoon departure.
 Thousands of engineers and support staff monitored telemetry data to ensure the Space Launch System rocket met every safety threshold before ignition.
 Official countdown procedures proceeded without the volatile fuel leaks that hindered previous attempts throughout the testing phase.

 Florida Space Coast Prepares for 400,000 Spectators